Don't get poisoned! How to run a generator safely if you lose power

 Another 400 were treated for exposure in the two weeks after — up from 14 in the two weeks before.

-As residents plan to use portable power generators if they lose electricity during this week’s serious snowstorm, we could see poisonings again.
+As residents plan to use portable power generators if they lose electricity during this week's serious storm, we could see poisonings again.

 “CO poisoning is called the 'silent killer' because it gives no warning – you can’t see it and you can’t smell it," New Jersey Health Commissioner Cathleen D. Bennett has said.

-The New Jersey Poison Control Center said Thursday it was worried about the increased risk of poisonings because of power outages during the snow.
+The New Jersey Poison Control Center said earlier this winter it was worried about the increased risk of poisonings because of power outages during snowstorms.

 "We want to get the word out that if you lose, power and use a generator make sure you keep the generator at least 25 feet from the house to prevent carbon monoxide poisoning," Bruce Ruck said in a message to New Jersey 101.5.
 "Make sure all heating vents, dryer vents, etc. are clear of snow."

-Note: This article was originally published in 2018 and has been updated in reference to Isaias, the storm sweeping through New Jersey on Aug.
-4, 2020.